Inventory Carrying Cost: Calculator, Formula & Reduction Tips

 Pro tip: Find a warehouse management software that integrates with your inventory management platform.

 Inventory turnover is a measure of the number of times inventory is sold and replaced in a time period.
 This can be calculated by dividing sales by inventory.
-The time period is counted annually but can be shorter.
+The time period is often counted annually but can be shorter.

 If you find your inventory is moving too slowly, promotions and bundling may help clear it out.

-The more human power you need to accomplish inventory-related tasks, the more you make your business susceptible to human error and rising labor costs.
-Automation can help take some of the tedious tasks off your employees’ plates so they can focus on more challenging and rewarding tasks while you boost efficiency and cost-effectiveness.
+Automation can help take some of the tedious tasks off your employees’ plates so they can focus on more challenging and productive tasks while you boost efficiency and cost-effectiveness.

-There are many ways you can fight shrink and simultaneously lower carrying costs.
+There are many ways you can fight shrinkage and simultaneously lower carrying costs.
 Conduct regular physical inventory counts and compare the numbers to your software-provided data to investigate any discrepancies.
 Train and invest in your employees so they’re more engaged in their jobs and less likely to commit theft.
 And, finally, fight customer fraud:

-For growing online businesses, outsourcing your warehousing and fulfillment can be cheaper than managing everything in-house.
+For growing online businesses, outsourcing your warehousing and fulfillment can be cheaper (and easier) than managing everything in-house.
 You’ll save on warehouse, employee, and software costs.
 See our top picks for the best fulfillment services and 3PL companies.

 Why Inventory Carrying Cost Is Important